Nathan YoungbloodSanta Clara

 Nathan Youngblood was born at Fort Carson, near Colorado Springs, Colorado, in 1954.
 His parents were Mela (1931-1991) and Walt Youngblood.
 Due to his father's military career, the family moved often.
-Eventually, his father was sent to Vietnam (never to return) and the rest of the family returned home to Santa Clara Pueblo.
+Eventually, Walt was sent to Vietnam and the rest of the family returned home to Santa Clara Pueblo (Walt joined them there when he came back from the war).
 It was at Santa Clara that Nathan learned to make pottery by watching his grandmother, Margaret Tafoya, and his mother.
 Margaret and Mela showed Nathan how to make and polish the pots while his grandfather, Alcario, showed him traditional Santa Clara designs and how to carve them.

 He produced his first two pieces (a tiny bowl and a clay peace pipe) in 1970 and entered them in the Juvenile Division of the Gallup Inter-Tribal Ceremonials pottery competition that year.
 The tiny bowl won a second place ribbon, the peace pipe won a first place ribbon.